 Before you begin to consider disposal options, you may want to check with your local waste department to see if they have any guidelines or protocols for getting rid of cooking grease.
 Some areas have places where you can recycle leftover oil, so check with Earth911.com to see if that is an option for you.
 If not, follow the following steps, being sure to always let your oil cool first.

-You can also pour leftover oil into an old can and place in the freezer until it’s hardened.
+- The freezer method: You can also pour leftover oil into an old can and place it in the freezer until it’s hardened.
 Once the oil is firm, you should scoop it out and into the trash with a spoon.
 If you’re using smaller amounts of oil you can also allow the oil to harden in a coffee mug, scoop into the trash and then wash the mug as usual.

 Whichever method you choose, don’t ever attempt to toss oil while it’s still hot–this can be dangerous!
 Also, you should never pour oil down the drain or toilet.
 Oil has the potential to clog your drains and damage your pipes, which can leave you with a nasty mess and a big repair bill.